xvxx/phetch/README.md

     <img src="./img/logo.png">
 </p>

-`phetch` is a terminal client designed to quickly navigate the gophersphere.
+`phetch` is a terminal client designed to help you quickly navigate the gophersphere.

 **features:**